The Agony and the Ecstasy

 That was really the goal with Mixtape.
 To tell stories that prompt them to do stuff like that — drag out the old 7″s, dust off the boom box and those old cassettes, switch from the morning news on the commute to music.
 To unlock those memories we all bury, and discover we’ve spent the past twenty years or so running away from our teen years, only to wonder why we ran so fast and so far.

-On a sidenote, I am talking with a couple local stores about doing a signing, and hope to do the same next month when I’m up in the Toronto area for work.
+On a sidenote, I am talking with a couple local stores about doing a signing.
 If anybody has any suggestions please message me here.

 No Excuses